 You can change the default UI representation anytime in Your Profile | General via the Use experimental UI checkbox.

 Any page that supports the experimental UI has a toggle that allows quickly accessing a UI mode alternative to the default one.
 For example, if you miss any of the familiar classic options in the new UI, you can switch the page to the classic UI with the button.
 To return to the experimental UI, click .

 Currently, the experimental UI is available for the following pages:

-Build Details page: redesigned Overview, Tests (and Test History, Changes, Build Log, and Dependencies tabs
+Build Results page: redesigned Overview, Tests (and Test History, Changes, Build Log, and Dependencies tabs